 We positively love our home.
 It’s where we hope to live forever.
-The house has great bones, sits on the lot of my dreams that backs up to a national forest (you guys know I love trees & landscaping!), we have great neighbors and a fantastic school district.
+The house has great bones, sits on the lot that backs up to a national forest (you guys know I love trees & landscaping!), we have great neighbors and a fantastic school district.

 I knew how I wanted this home to operate.
 I knew where I wanted the pots and pans, where I wanted to drop the mail, where I wanted the kids to sit when they did homework… I put years of effort into this thought process before pulling the trigger.
 My husband gave me the gift of being able to remodel to truly make our home ours.
 Thank you for reading along… welcome to our new kitchen!